Cheap solar has become a serious problem here in Australia, with cowboys out to make a quick buck, and unfortunately, it is only getting worse.

 This is also on par with the previous year, where 22% of systems were substandard.

 One of the most serious problems the CEC finds with dodgy installations is when water gets into the electrical components, causing a fire risk.
-Cheap components can also be a nightmare, especially DC isolators, many of which are now illegal.
+Cheap components can also be a nightmare, especially DC isolators, many of which are now illegal or have been recalled.

 Buying a solar power system involves a lot more than just choosing brands.
 The installation should be done by an experienced team of CEC accredited installers, who have the time and budget to perform good quality work.